 There is a lot to learn for our foreign partners in Ukraine; mainly aspects of the Ukrainian security system, which deliver good results, is interesting and inspiring for them as well.
-The military sphere, in particular, has been consolidated with a lightning speed and has a solid outcome as seen on the SSO, Special Operations Forces of Ukrainian Armed Forces.
+The military sphere, in particular, has been consolidated with a lightning speed and has a solid outcome.
 We can find another positive example in some reformed or progressive parts of the Police, SBU, Security Service of Ukraine.
 There are also new structures such as NABU (National Anti-Corruption Bureau of Ukraine).
 Foreign practice cannot be blindly copied into specific reforms, as they are not fully transferable due to Ukrainian specific conditions.
 In such an environment it is, however, greatly relevant to point out the unsuccessful reforms (“this should be rather avoided”), which is as important as pointing out the successful examples (“this could be done”).
 Experts from the Czech police and the Czech Society of Criminology and also representatives of civil society from the EU Member states, also participate in our work.

 The centre of Europe can and should study the role of civilian population in the country’s defence within the Ukrainian arena.
 The civilian population plays a role not only in the open military conflict but also in the antiterrorist defence and against infiltrating enemy groups.
 These are all new topics in the centre of Europe and the discussion on their possible solution is only beginning.
 T4U tries to intermediate this experience so that we can prepare for situations, which Ukraine had to face unprepared.